New fresh prince Jabari Banks is ready to conquer 'Bel-Air'

 “If you remove the laugh track from the sitcom and really look at the scenario from a bird’s eye view, the story really lends itself to drama.
 A young Black men from west Philadelphia gets into a scuffle and is forced to relocate across the country.
 What does that look like in modern day life?
 It lends itself to some really interesting dramatic moments that are rooted in very real conversations.”

 Cooper famously made a trailer for this idea using local actors and uploaded it to YouTube.
 Not even 24 hours later, Smith’s production company, Westbrook, reached out for a meeting.
-Two weeks later Cooper flew to Miami to meet Smith where he was filming “Bad Boys for Life.”
-Things took off, two seasons were ordered, and the first three episodes dropped Sunday after the Super Bowl.
+Two weeks later, Cooper flew to Miami to meet Smith where he was filming “Bad Boys for Life.”
+Things took off, and the first three episodes dropped Sunday after the Super Bowl.
+The show has been given a two-season order.

 In “Bel-Air,” a 16-year-old high school basketball star named Will is playing at a local court when he gets into a scuffle with a gang.
 The situation escalates quickly, and Will is arrested.
 Once he’s released, his mother takes him directly to the airport to catch a flight to Los Angeles.
 She’s sending him to stay with his aunt and uncle and their children, where it’s safer.
 He’ll enroll in school there until things calm down.